sounik/sounik/README.md

 ### Hi there 👋

-I am Sounik Chandra, a qualified cloud professional and Solution Architect from India.
+I am Sounik Chandra, a qualified cloud professional and Solution Architect.
 My expertise is in researching and developing the following technological stack, as well as working effectively with a variety of cloud services.
 <p>
   <img alt="Azure" src="https://img.shields.io/badge/azure-%230072C6.svg?style=for-the-badge&logo=microsoftazure&logoColor=white" />